CodeAssociate/CA.Blocks.DataAccess/docs/quick-how-to/execute-non-query.md

     }
 ```

-In the example below the method, DeleteProductCategory will delete a row by name, as the name has a unique index if the Product Category exists and is deleted the function will return 1 if no Product Category exists the result will be 0.
+In the example below, the method `DeleteProductCategory` will delete a row by name.
+As the name has a unique index, if the product category exists and is deleted, the function will return 1; if no product category exists, the result will be 0.

 ```C#
     public int DeleteProductCategory(string name)